Thoughts On Economics

 COLA: Cost-of-Living Adjustment

+If UBI is funded without LVT, then it would have to vary depending on location, and production will plummet, among other problems.
+Fortunately, LVT can resolve those problems.
 LVT would eliminate the question whether UBI would increase rent or not.
 It is a proven economic theorem that Land Value Taxes cannot be passed onto the tenants.
-LVT would not punish landlords for building more housing, so the end result is that rents go down since property taxes are eliminated.
-Rents would decrease even further as the supply of housing increases since landlords would be incentivized to build more housing, since they could build as much housing as they like without worrying about increasing tax rates.
+Moreover, LVT would not punish landlords for building more housing, so rents would go down if property taxes are eliminated.
+Likewise, if landlords don’t have to worry about increasing property taxes, then they can build as much housing as they like, which would increase and the supply of housing and further decrease rents.
+Land Value Taxes thus decrease the cost of rent.

 UBI would reduce the disincentive for welfare recipients to work, but it would create a much broader disincentive to work.
 There are many people who would choose not to work, or choose to work less, if they received a free basic income.

-This is true, but the people who do choose to work less would tend to be the less productive and least hard-working people in the society, so a UBI might discourage production less than we would think.
+This is true.
+Giving everyone free money would indeed reduce the incentive for all individuals to work.
+However, the people who choose to work less would tend to be the less productive and least hard-working people in the society, so a UBI might discourage production less than we would think.

-• If a reproductive license and tax are required to have children, society would need less welfare in general, and this would leave one less thing for UBI to potentially exacerbate or fail to fix.
+Additionally, if a reproductive license and tax are required to have children, then society would need less welfare in general.
+This would leave one less thing for UBI to potentially exacerbate or fail to fix.

-Proponents of UBI claim that people would be more free to pursue creative and intellectual endeavors if they were able to work less, but this ignores how we may have already surpassed Peak Idea Production: Why We Are Running Out Of Good Ideas.
-Since there is probably only a finite amount of new ideas that can be conceived in this world, this is a good point for arguing that UBI wouldn’t do much to improve society.
+Proponents of UBI claim that people would be more free to pursue creative and intellectual endeavors if they were able to work less.
+This ignores how we may have already surpassed Peak Idea Production.
+Since there is probably only a finite amount of new ideas that can be conceived in this world, it seems that UBI probably wouldn’t do much to improve society.

 If there is a surplus of government revenue after all NRT is collected, then we may need to find better ways to spend the excess revenue than UBI.